 - Elements: Electric resistance coils that heat the air circulated by the blower.
 In electric furnaces, the elements are activated in stages to prevent overheating.

 - Thermostat: Also known as a limit controller, the thermostat is built into the electric furnace system to regulate the temperature.
 It can shut the system down to prevent overheating.

 - Filters: Filters keep dust, hair, and particulate matter from being sucked into the blower fan and recirculated throughout your home.
 Filters help keep your home’s air free of contaminants.
 Replacing the filters every few months also keeps your electric furnace running smoothly.

 The advantage of using electricity to heat your home includes its safe, clean-burning operation as compared to oil- or gas-burning furnaces.
 In addition, these units’ low upfront cost and the wide availability of electricity in remote areas can attract homeowners to electric furnaces.

-According to the U.S. Department of Energy, electric furnaces tend to be the heat source of choice in areas where electricity is the only option and the dry climate results in primarily hot or mixed temperatures.
+According to the DOE, electric furnaces are often the heat source of choice in areas where electricity is the only option and the dry climate results in primarily hot or mixed temperatures.
 In other climates, per DOE, the heat pump becomes the heater of choice since it can reduce electricity use by as much as 50 percent compared to an electric furnace.